 - How do I apply for DBE Certification?

 On this website, go to the DBE Certification page.
-Print out the Uniform Certification Application form, the Gross Receipts Survey and the Personal Networth Statement.
+Download the Uniform Certification Application form and the Personal Net Worth Statement form.
+If you are an out of state firm applying via the Interstate Process, then download the Interstate Certification Affidavit form.
 Complete the forms.
-Get the Application and the Personal Networth Statement notarized, and mail them into us with the supporting documentation listed on the Checklist at the back of the Application Form.
-Check that Federal Tax Returns have been signed before mailing.
+Get the Application and the Personal Net Worth Statement notarized, and upload them in the online Application Portal with the supporting documentation listed on the Checklist at the back of the Application Form and Submit your application online.

 - What are the current requirements for notarization of documents?

 The Affidavit of Certification, the Affidavit of No Change, and the Personal Networth Statement all need to be notarized.
 Notarization must include date, city/county and state in which notarization was performed.
 It must also include the notary registration number of the notary public, and the date of expiry of his/her commission.
 The notary certificate must be on the same page as the signature it is witnessing, and the DBE applicant signing the document must be physically present with the notary and sign in his/her presence.
 The notary must be certain of the Applicant’s true identity.
 The seal should be sharp, legible, permanent, and photographically reproducible.
 For further information, click here

 - Where can I get the DBE application forms?